paul-hammant/tbd/content/vcs-choices/index.md

 Perforce is an industrial strength VCS.
 Pixar store everything needed to make a movie in it, and Addidas store all their designs in it.
 Until 2012, Google had their Trunk in it, and only moved off it because their non-functional needs exceeded it.
+It is peculiar in that 'p4d' (a single executable binary file) is the whole server and doesn't need to be installed - just executed.

 Perforce is the last VCS technology that ordinarily maintains the read-only bit on the developer workstation.
-You definately need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the fact that source files are read-only.
+You definitely need a plugin for your IDE to handle the wire operations with the server, so you are not confronted with the fact that source files are read-only.
 Because the Perforce (p4) client having to involve the server for the flipping of read only bits in respect of editing source files, it requires a permanent connection to the server.